 - Bills of lading

-Violations that can result in customs currency seizure include the following:
+Violations that can affect customs currency seizure, including:

 - Failure to file a report